 What if you do not digitise?

-The future of construction is a hotly debated topic.
-We live in a world heavily driven by technology – we use digital tools for managing our personal lives, free time, relationships, shopping and much more.
+The future of construction technology is a hotly debated topic.
+We live in a world heavily driven by technological advancements – we use digital tools for managing our personal lives, free time, relationships, shopping and much more.

 Technology permeates every aspect of our living to the point that we have become heavily dependent on it and few, if any of us, would be happy to go back to how it was before.
 The same is happening in the world of business.
 Companies need to adapt to new ways of speaking to their customers, delivering services and completing projects.

 In a world where the terms ’embracing technology’, ‘disruptive change’ and ‘digital transformation’ are in common use, the construction industry is falling behind.
 The construction companies have been trying to face the underlying problem of low productivity for years.
 Since the last global financial crisis, productivity has dropped significantly again and that has been attributed to many things including economic, cultural, people-related factors.

 Construction is ripe for disruption

 ‘Complicated’ and ‘unpredictable’ are often given as reasons for low margins, cost overruns and schedule delays in construction even to the extend that low level of productivity is accepted as being the norm.
 However, it is apparent that the uptake of technology has begun in a number of businesses and these ‘early adopters’ of construction digital solutions are already seeing the benefits.
 Cost savings and increased efficiency throughout the process are now possible through better accuracy and improved project control.